nataliedunn03/AllHandsAndHearts/API_Notes.md

 #### SOQL INSERT query

 Insertion needs a bit more discussion.
 Not sure if we should allow all users to insert or just admins?
-Either way, there are two ways to go about inserting data:
+Either way, there are a few ways to go about inserting data:

-1. Using SQOL query to insert:
+1. Using SQOL query to insert (HARD/Code-ish way of doing it):

 `curl https://cs19.salesforce.com/services/data/v20.0/sobjects/Region__c/ -H 'Authorization: Bearer 00D29000000DglJ!ARUAQGblj8Czla05p9jCL_6iFA7HnEMvBIyiFyGAmRdOF8oRpUbkzsFp4ofiVlDaA56YYAusTb3w7bJa5.ejVIFlU130Zj3K' -H 'Content-Type: application/json' -d '@newregion.json'`